microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 Authentication
 ~~~~~~~~~~~~~~

-Authentication is handled by passing Office Online an access token that you generate.
+Authentication is handled by passing |wac| an access token that you generate.
 Assign this token a reasonable
 expiration date.
 Also, we recommend that tokens be valid for a single user against a single file, to help mitigate
 the risk of token leaks.